wwoast/constantina/docs/UPGRADE.md

 rm MAIN* _MAIN*
 ```

-On slower servers, the reindexing process may cause HTTP 504 timeouts, as the search indexing does not occur until an initial search request is filed.
+On slower servers, the reindexing process may cause HTTP 504 timeouts, as the search indexing does not occur until an initial search request is made.
 While indexes are being generated, search requests will return HTTP 502.
 A future version of Constantina might do index generation at server-start time instead of at request time, to make this less obvious or painful to users.

 ### 0.5.6